eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 permalink: protocol-specification.html
 ---

-In order to comply with the Ditto Protocol, a Protocol message must consist of
+In order to comply with the Ditto Protocol, a protocol message must consist of

 * a Ditto Protocol envelope (JSON) and
 * a Ditto Protocol payload (JSON).